Proposed Outdoor Aquatic Facility

-Recreation is a priority and with the Recreation Master Plan coming forward early in the New Year; a need for future investment is clear.
+Recreation is a priority and, as the Recreation Master Plan outlines, a need for future investment is clear.
 Regina outdoor pools are a hub of neighourhood activity during the summer months.

-The City is beginning work to design and build a new outdoor Destination Aquatic Facility as part of the rebuild of Wascana Pool.
-In early 2019, we will actively engage with residents on the design of a facility that better meets the needs of Regina residents.
+The City is beginning work to design and build a new outdoor aquatic facility as part of the rebuild of Wascana Pool.
+We will actively engage with residents on the design of a facility that better meets the needs of Regina residents.
 This project is the first major investment in a new aquatic facility since the Sandra Schmirler Leisure Centre was built in 1990, almost 30 years ago.

 The City currently has five outdoor pools that were built between 1946 and 1962.
 The average life span of a pool is 30 to 40 years.
 Maple Leaf Pool is 72 years old and Wascana Pool is 71 years old.

 Outdoor pools provide sport, recreation, fitness and learn-to-swim opportunities for the public.
-A new outdoor Destination Aquatic Facility emerged as a priority through the research and public consultation undertaken during the development of the City's Recreation Master Plan.
-The proposed Recreation Master Plan will be brought forward for Council’s consideration in early 2019.
+A new outdoor aquatic facility emerged as a priority through the research and public consultation undertaken during the development of the City's Recreation Master Plan.

-- Extensive community engagement begins early in the new year on the design of a new outdoor Destination Aquatic Facility for the rebuild of Wascana Pool
+- Extensive community engagement begins early in the new year on the design of a new outdoor aquatic facility for the rebuild of Wascana Pool

 - Maple Leaf Pool located in the Heritage Neighbourhood reaches end of its useful life